Lungelo/psiber-tax-calculator/README.md

 Running the application locally.

-- Ensure that JDK 1.8 is install in your machine
+- Ensure that JDK 1.8 is installed in your machine
 - Maven 3

 - Open command prompt from your machine